ARPA-SIMC/cosmo-model-training/README.md

 (mainly installation of pre-compiled software packages) assume the user is working under a CentOS 7 GNU/Linux distribution.
-If such a system is not available, it is possible to use one of the `centos*` recipe files in the [singularity directory](singularity) to build a CentOS containerized environment with [singularity](http://singularity.lbl.gov/) on a generic Linux system.
+If such a system is not available, it is possible to use one of the `centos*` recipe files in the [singularity/ directory](singularity) to build a CentOS containerized environment with [singularity](http://singularity.lbl.gov/) on a generic Linux system.